Don't split your super 50/50 before you've valued what you brought in.

 The truths your accountant won't tell you.

-Super is property — but not all super is matrimonial property.
+Super is property — but not every dollar is weighed the same.

 Since 28 December 2002, Part VIIIB has treated super as property of the relationship.
-That does NOT mean the entire balance is divisible.
-The pre-cohabitation slice — plus the growth that slice would have earned anyway — is treated as an initial contribution under s 79(4)(a).
+The whole balance enters the pool, but the pre-cohabitation slice — plus the growth that slice would have earned — is treated as an initial financial contribution under s 79(4)(a), to be weighed on your side of the contributions ledger.

-There is no fixed formula — which is why you need numbers.
+There's no fixed formula — which is exactly why you need a number.

-Reports that don't comply with the FCFCOA Expert Witness Code of Conduct are inadmissible at hearing and routinely rejected by experienced mediators.
-If you're shopping on price alone, you're buying a document the other side will exclude.
+Reports that don't comply with the FCFCOA Expert Witness Code of Conduct can be ruled inadmissible at hearing and are routinely discounted by experienced mediators.
+A compliant, signed report converts an argument into a negotiation.

 Mediators welcome a defensible number.